oracle-livelabs/analytics-ai/odi/on-prem/odi12c-ha-config/odi12c-ha-config.md

   ![ODI servers in running state](./images/config-44.png " ")

 Now, the ODI services are up and running.
-In the next lab you will configure load balancer to route the traffic between these two servers.
+A load balancer is already configured with the terraform script, so in the next lab you will test the ODI high availability configuration.

+**Note:**

 You may now [proceed to the next lab](#next).